tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 I nod, a small smile tugging at the corner of my mouth despite the dread that encases us.
 "I remember," I reply, my voice steady.
 "Fourth quarter, down by three, rain like a monsoon, mud up to our ankles."

-“Remember that Hail Mary we pulled?”
+“Remember that play we pulled?”
 Ben asks with a grin.

 “How can I forget?”
 I whisper back.
 “We won.”